Last summer I bought a charcoal grill for camping. I was so eager to use the grill for the first time that I used the grill without researching much.

 Do you need to season a new grill?

-Yes, you should always season a grill, especially if it’s a new grill.
+Yes, you should always season a new grill.
 Seasoning will produce a protective layer that will prevent rusting.
 It will also help to get rid of the plastic or metallic taste of a new grill.

-Can I use olive oil to season my grill?
+Can I use olive oil to season my charcoal grill?

-Yes, you can, but it would be best not to use olive oil.
+Yes, you can use olive oil, but it would be best not to use olive oil.
 Due to the low burning point, olive oil may not correctly infiltrate the cast iron surface.

 Using olive oil will damage the seasoning quickly, which causes rust in the grill.
 Peanut, canola, or grapeseed oils are preferable for seasoning a grill.